Who is Daisy on the Masked Singer?

 Is Daisy Holly Valance?

-Viewers are claiming that the similarity between Valance and Daisy’s singing voices and the truth that they’re each named after flowering crops, helps the idea that Valance is within the sunflower costume.
+Viewers are claiming that the similarity between Valance and Daisy’s singing voices and the truth that they’re each named after flowering vegetation, helps the idea that Valance is within the sunflower costume.

 Is Daisy Lindsay Lohan?

-Some viewers are agreeing with decide Ken Jeong’s guess that actress Lindsay Lohan is the well-known face behind the flower.
+Some viewers are agreeing with choose Ken Jeong’s guess that actress Lindsay Lohan is the well-known face behind the flower.

-The 33-year-old rose to fame as a toddler actress with roles within the Dad or mum Entice and Freaky Friday.
+The 33-year-old rose to fame as a baby actress with roles within the Mum or dad Lure and Freaky Friday.
 Final yr, she was on the judging panel of the Australian Masked Singer.

-Followers are satisfied that Daisy’s talking voice – an American accent – is in truth Lohan’s and cite her expertise on the Australian model of the present as proof that she would fortunately participate on the sequence.
+Followers are satisfied that Daisy’s talking voice – an American accent – is in reality Lohan’s and cite her expertise on the Australian model of the present as proof that she would fortunately participate on the collection.

-The daisy, when she speaks, does really sound like Lindsay Lohan!
-However it may very well be Ashley Roberts #MaskedSinger
+The daisy, when she speaks, does truly sound like Lindsay Lohan!
+Nevertheless it might be Ashley Roberts #MaskedSinger

 — Laura Dixon ???????????????????????????? (@LauraSianDixon) January 5, 2020